ritvikshrivastava/mindmeld-hr-blueprint/custom_scripts/home_assistant.rst

 Dialogue state logic can be arbitrarily complex.
 Simple dialogue state handlers just return a canned text response, while sophisticated ones can call third party APIs, calculate state transitions, and return complex responses.

-Workbench supports two ways to organize dialogue states in the Dialogue Manager:
+Workbench supports three ways to organize dialogue states in the Dialogue Manager:

 #.
 Define **one dialogue state for each intent**, as seen in the Kwik-E-Mart blueprint.
 This is the simplest approach, but can lead to duplicated code.
 #.
 Define **one dialogue state for multiple intents**.
 This requires more work up front, but helps you consolidate duplicated dialogue state logic.
+Example shown in the home assistant blueprint.
+#.
+Define **multiple dialogue states for multiple intents**.
+Based on the presence of entities different dialogue states can handle the users request.
+Good choice when each intent can have a variety of possible dialogue states.

 Which approach is best varies from one application to another.
 Figuring that out always requires some trial and error.
-We will explore both options in detail.
+You can see an example of the first two cases in the home assistant blueprint.
+The HR assistant will use and discuss the third method.

 Let's begin by defining a dialogue state for each of the intents for controlling doors (``close_door``, ``open_door``, ``lock_door``, and ``unlock_door``):